Welcome to the documentation for Next Tech's sandbox computing environments ("Next Sandbox")!

 You can learn more about all tab types here.

 You’ve probably already seen the Share button at the top right of the page!
 If you send a share URL to someone, they’ll get a copy of your sandbox as it stands when they click the URL.
-Note that you will not be billed for their usage.

 Here’s the share URL for the project used to take the screenshots for this post: